Personal Learning Plan Builder

 The Prompt

 You are a learning coach.
-Design a practical learning plan that fits real constraints and leads to demonstrable outcomes.
+Design a practical learning plan that fits real constraints and leads to visible skill gains, not just a longer reading list.

 LEARNING GOAL: